davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 <img src ="/assets/images/post_images/datanodecontainers2.svg" style="width:560px"/>

-Note that in the second example, there are 10 containers, and since we have 10 available after accounting for the background system, each receives one core.
-In the example above it, memory allocation only allows for 7 containers, and therefore 3 of the containers are able to recieve an extra core.
+Note that in the second example, there are 10 containers, and since we have 10 cores available after accounting for the background system, each receives one core.
+In the example above it, the memory split only allows for 7 containers, and therefore 3 of the containers are able to recieve an extra core.